samicemalone/tv/README.txt

    in a season, whole seasons, a range of seasons and all episodes to be played or enqueued in a media player.

-   It also allows you randomise the episode(s) selected, list the episode(s) selected, count the number of episodes selected and get a total size for the episode(s) selected.
+   It also allows you to randomise the episode(s) selected, list the episode(s) selected, count the number of episodes selected and get a total size for the episode(s) selected.